oneilstokeseqrm/graphrag-toolkit-1.0/README.md

 The graphrag-toolkit is a collection of Python tools for building graph-enhanced Generative AI applications.

-> With release 3.x of the graphrag-toolkit we have restructured this repository to support multiple tools.
+> **16 April 2025** With release 3.x of the graphrag-toolkit we have restructured this repository to support multiple tools.
 Previously, the graphrag-toolkit was scoped solely to a lexical graph.
 This project has now been moved under the [lexical-graph](./lexical-graph/) package.
 The reorganisation has necessitated a namespace change: modules in the lexical graph beginning `graphrag_toolkit` now begin `graphrag_toolkit.lexical_graph`.

 Installation instructions and requirements are detailed separately with each tool.